simov/grant/README.md

 [protocol]://[host]/connect/[provider]/callback
 ```

-Where `protocol` and `host` should match the ones from which you initiate the flow, and `provider` is the provider's name from the list of supported providers
+Where `protocol` and `host` should match the ones from which you initiate the OAuth flow, and `provider` is the provider's name from the list of [supported providers][grant]

-The path you specify in the `callback` key in the Grant's configuration is where you'll receive the response data from the OAuth flow as a querystring, **after** the `[protocol]://[host]/connect/[provider]/callback` route have been hit
+This `redirect` url is used internally by Grant.
+You will receive the [response data][response-data] from the OAuth flow in the route specified in the `callback` key of your Grant configuration

 ## Static Overrides